Sinfonia Newydd: Sinfonia Newydd Chamber Series

 Sinfonia Newydd Chamber Series was launched in October 2010 as a branch of SN with the aim of producing monthly chamber music events in Cardiff.
 In November 2011, Sinfonia Newydd Chamber Series produced a concert entitled "An Exhibition", at the Contemporary Art Gallery of National Museum Cardiff, where works inspired by the museum's contemporary art pieces were performed.
 Other Chamber Series venues have included the Weston Gallery, RWCMD and the Glanfa Stage, Wales Millennium Centre.

 Sinfonia Newydd Festival

-Sinfonia Newydd Festival is an annual contemporary arts festival which was launched in June 2011 at the Royal Welsh College of Music and Drama, with the Sinfonia Newydd Ensemble becoming one of the first orchestras to perform in the Dora Stoutzker Hall.
+Sinfonia Newydd Festival is an annual contemporary arts festival which was launched in June 2011 at the Royal Welsh College of Music & Drama, with the Sinfonia Newydd Ensemble becoming one of the first orchestras to perform in the Dora Stoutzker Hall.
 The Sinfonia Newydd 2011 Festival consisted of 8 individual events featuring 40 world premiere works by 22 Welsh-based student composers.
 Alongside this, SN showcased contemporary art pieces created by theatre design students at the college which were inspired by some of the works programmed in the final evening concert of the festival.